Hamna902/STUDENT_MANAGEMENT_SYSTEM/readme.md

 ```
 ### 3️⃣ Run the Project

-1-Place the project folder inside htdocs (if using XAMPP) or www (if using WAMP).
+1-Place the STUDENT_MANAGEMENT_SYSTEM folder inside htdocs/ (if using XAMPP) or www/ (if using WAMP)

 2-Start Apache and MySQL services.